canonical/charmed-aether-sd-core/docs/tutorials/mastering.md

 - Device Group: `device-group`
 - IMSI: `0100007487`

-To automatically get the OPC, Key and Sequence Number, click on the `Generate` button in the `Authentication` section of the modal.
+To automatically fill in the OPC, Key and Sequence Number, click on the `Generate` button in the `Authentication` section of the modal.

 ## 7. Integrate SD-Core with the Canonical Observability Stack (COS)